 Although we maintain cyber insurance coverage that may cover certain of our losses in connection with a security incident, we cannot be certain our insurance coverage will be adequate for losses actually incurred, that insurance will continue to be available to us on commercially reasonable terms (if at all) or that any insurer will not deny coverage as to any future claim.
-The successful assertion of one or more large claims against us that exceed available insurance coverage, the occurrence of changes in our insurance policies, including premium increases or the imposition of large deductible or co-insurance requirements, or denials of coverage, could have a material adverse effect on our business, including our financial condition, results of operations and reputation.
+The successful assertion of one or more large claims against us that exceed available insurance coverage, the occurrence of changes in our insurance policies, including premium increases or the imposition of large deductible or coinsurance requirements, or denials of coverage, could have a material adverse effect on our business, including our financial condition, results of operations and reputation.

-We have incurred losses in the past and we may operate at a loss in future years while continuing to invest in developing new products.
+We have incurred losses in the past and we may operate at a loss in future years while continuing to invest in developing and acquiring new products.

-Although we achieved net income in the years ended December 31, 2022, 2021 and 2020, we may incur operating and net losses and negative cash flow from operations in the future.
-Our business may generate operating losses if we do not successfully commercialize our product candidates, maintain sales of and profits from existing products, and generate sufficient revenues to support our level of operating expenses, especially as we continue our investment in developing new products.
+Although we achieved net income in the years ended December 31, 2024, 2023, and 2022, we may incur operating and net losses and negative cash flow from operations in the future.
+Our business may generate operating losses if we do not successfully commercialize our product candidates, maintain sales of and profits from existing products, and generate sufficient revenues to support our level of operating expenses, especially as we continue our investments in developing and, to the extent applicable, acquiring new products.
 Because of the numerous risks and uncertainties associated with our commercialization efforts and future product development, we are unable to predict whether we will be able to maintain profitability.